couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

   * Added Error Context
   * Extended sections for each error code
 * Nov 11, 2019 - Revision #4 (by Michael Nitchinger)
-  * Change KeyNotFound, KeyExists and KeyLocked to DocumentNotFound, DocumentExists and DocumentLocked, since mixing “id” and “key” is not a good idea
+  * Change KeyNotFound, KeyExists and KeyLocked to DocumentNotFound, DocumentExists and DocumentLocked, since mixing "id" and "key" is not a good idea
   * Changed InvalidArguments to InvalidArgument
 * Nov 15, 2019 - Revision #5 (by Michael Nitchinger)
   * Added SubdocException and a note which errors extend from it, including the index reference